 The NM Department of Health/ EMS Bureau maintains a contract with a company to provide NM with software licenses for web based pre-hospital data collection.
 The package includes software licenses, support and hosting of the data repository, and training for system administrators and users.
-The new system software is NEMSIS Gold-level compliant.
-Currently, over 45 NM ambulance services are participating in the statewide EMS data collection project, with additional services being added on a regular basis.
-The goal is to have all NM ambulance services compliant and submitting data by 2009.
+The new system software is National Emergency Medical Services Information System Gold-level compliant.
+Currently, over 165 NM EMS and Fire services are participating in the statewide EMS data collection project, with additional services being added on a regular basis.